Some are mathematicians,

 reasons.
 First, there was no strong interest in replaying past seasons

-until Stu McCorkindale brought that idea to life in
+until Stu McCorkindale brought that idea to life in 1994; second, the

-general background, while the test was directed at ability to keep a boxscore, put together a team (out of two real-life
+background, while the test was directed at ability to keep a boxscore, put together a team (out of two real-life

 rosters combined) and come up with some trade proposals.
 About half of